PelmeenidHapukoorega/Solutions-Architect/Moodul1/Storage/lab-notes/Storage-blob-creation-notes.md

 # Module: Azure storage services
 ## Lab: Azure Storage Account + Blob creation and Access Control

 To actually understand storage in Azure you gotta stop treating blobs like some magic bucket and start digging into how accounts, tiers, access levels and endpoints really work.
-The moment your blob URL throws you an error and you fix it yourself?
-That’s when the learning hits for real.

 **Bottomline:** If you know why a blob aint loading, not just how to upload it, youre already thinking like someone who actually understands storage locked in, scalable, and not held together with duct tape.
 Thats the kinda energy where you lowkey feel like Jimmy Neutron catching a **brain blast** at the right moment.